Boxing Up a Lifetime of Memories

 While each family is unique and will have their way of ironing out all of the details when it comes to downsizing, the book or book club experience can be a helpful tool in starting the conversation.
 It can also offer some helpful validation of what you’re feeling about the process.

-If you’re interested in attending a book club or learning more about our senior living services, please get in touch with us at info@edgewoodhealthcare.com.
+If you’re interested in attending a book club or learning more about our senior living services, contact us at info@edgewoodhealthcare.com.

 Related Posts